-Get information on West Nile Virus outbreaks, where they're occuring and how they're affecting your neighborhood.
+Get information from KEYE TV Austin News on West Nile Virus outbreaks, where they're occurring and how they're affecting your neighborhood.

 Mosquitoes pick up the virus from birds they bite and then spread it to people.

 - Eliminate standing water in wheelbarrows, rain gutters, buckets, plastic covers, toys, or any other container where mosquitoes can breed

 - Empty and change the water in pet drinking bowls, bird baths, fountains, wading pools, rain barrels, and potted plant trays every four to five days to destroy potential mosquito habitats